 Is there a rehearsal for the father/daughter number?
-Yes, there will be one mandatory rehearsal for this number close to the show.
+Yes, there will be one mandatory rehearsal for this number closer to the show dates.

 What is the cost?
 The cost is $10 and can be added on at the end of registration.
 This fee covers choreography for the number and skates for the dads.